st3w4r/blog/content/articles/application-vs-infrascture-level.md

 - Resources: Each instance requires it's own resources and have to be managed independently
 - Infrastructure constraints: Where you deploy your application can also have an impact on the design of it.
 Indeed if we deploy on a certain cloud provider some features/tools may be implemented differently or may be not accessible at all.

-Standardization can avoid complex management, to have a replica instead of a custom version of your product per client.
+Standardization can avoid complex management, to have a replica instead of a custom version of your product per client will help.

 Cloud lock can be mitigated by containers, open source, and avoiding cloud native services.

 ## Distribution isn’t integration

 After to have built a software you want to distribute it, above we described two different way to distribute it.

+Now how do you make your software interacting with the client system.
+This is the role of an integration.
+It does not impact your internal system but only the I/O of it.
+You can create many integration to enable different usecases.

+e.g.: API REST, S3 connector, Kafka, or even ipc, etc

 The integration part describe how your software will connect to the rest of the system.
 An integration can be different based on the way you chose to distribute the software.
 This step deal with the design and the architecture.